NethServer/ns8-core/core/api-server/README.md

     - `id` ⟶ task id is an uuid string generated from server
     - `action` ⟶ action to execute
     - `data` ⟶ data used from action to execute the task

+## Audit
+Every request made to the server, using its APIs or WebSocket, is logged inside an audit db.
+The audit db is store in a file using a SQLite database schema.
+Each record is composed by:
+- `ID`: the unique id of the record, autoincrement
+- `User`: the name of the user that made the specific action
+- `Action`: the name of the action made by the user
+- `Data`: the payload of the action (if present)
+- `Timestamp`: the time when the specific action is executed